kyma-project/kyma/components/telemetry-operator/README.md

 ### Disable Telemetry Operator integration

+1. To disable the Telemetry Fluent Bit integration, simply deploy the default version of the logging component, which doesn't contain the Loki Log Pipeline:

    ```bash
    kyma deploy --component logging
    ```

-After installing the chart, disable the Log Pipeline CR so that it does not collect the logs anymore:
+2. After installing the chart, disable the Telemetry component so that it does not collect the logs anymore:

    ```bash
    kubectl delete validatingwebhookconfigurations validation.webhook.telemetry.kyma-project.io